ibm-cloud-docs/containers/cs_network_planning.md

   <li>Ingress consists of two main components: the Ingress resource and the application load balancer.
    <ul>
     <li>The Ingress resource defines the rules for how to route and load balance incoming requests for an app.</li>
-    <li>The application load balancer (ALB) listens for incoming HTTP or HTTPS service requests and forwards requests across the apps' pods based on the rules defined for each Ingress resource.</li>
+    <li>The application load balancer (ALB) listens for incoming HTTP or HTTPS, TCP, or UDP service requests and forwards requests across the apps' pods based on the rules that you defined in the Ingress resource.</li>
    </ul>
   <li>Use Ingress if you want to implement your own ALB with custom routing rules and if you need SSL termination for your apps.</li>
  </ul>